rasple/gr-prg-sim/README.md

 ![D4 Model](images/D4_model.png)

 Again, using these two different approaches to detecting the imbalance as discussed in [D3][d3] we gets two different results.
-The [first approach][First Interpretation] is pictured in red and [the second][Second Interpretation] is pictured in blue.
+The [first approach][First Interpretation (min-max)] is pictured in red and [the second][Second Interpretation (average)] is pictured in blue.
 A "1" means that a pressure drop has been detected.

 ![D4](images/D4.png)